 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, our Compensation Committee reviews information provided by our compensation consultant to determine the appropriate level and mix of incentive compensation.
 Pay for such incentive compensation is awarded as a result of the performance of the Company or the individual, depending on the type of award, compared to pre-established goals.
-Hub's stockholders have overwhelmingly approved the Company's 2016, 2015 and 2014 compensation for named executive officers with over 90% approval ratings each year.
-For 2017, our Compensation Committee continued with this same general compensation structure since the Committee believes it is a successful structure and has been consistently supported by our stockholders.
+Hub's stockholders have overwhelmingly approved the Company's 2018, 2017 and 2016 compensation for named executive officers with over 90% approval ratings each year.
+In 2018, the Compensation Committee enhanced the compensation structure by adding performance based restricted stock awards.

-2017 Executive Compensation Components
+2018 Executive Compensation Components

-The Company's executive compensation program has three main components--base salary, annual incentives, and long-term incentives.
+The Company's executive compensation program has three main components - base salary, annual incentives, and long-term incentives.
 Base salary and annual incentives are primarily designed to reward current and past performance.
 Long-term incentives are primarily designed to provide strong incentives for long-term future Company growth.

 Base Salary.
 To attract and retain qualified executives, base salary is provided to our executive officers.
 The base salary is determined based on position and responsibility using competitive criteria.
 During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers, and (iii) individual performance of the executive.
 Salary levels are typically reviewed annually as part of our annual performance review process as well as upon a promotion or other change in job responsibilities.
 Increases are based on increases in the cost of living, individual performance and market data.
-For 2017, the Compensation Committee provided salary increases of 7.5% for Mr. Yeager, 7.1% for Mr. Maltby, 6.7% for Ms. Pizzuto, 10% for Mr. Damman and 11.1% for Mr. Marsh.
+For 2018, the Compensation Committee provided salary increases of 10.5% for Mr. David P. Yeager, 16.7% for Mr. Maltby, 8.3% for Ms. Pizzuto, 33.3% for Mr. Phillip D. Yeager and 5.0% for Ms. Dimond.

 Annual Cash Incentive.
 The Company's annual cash incentive recognizes and rewards executives for taking actions that build the value of the Company and generate competitive total returns for stockholders.
 Our annual cash incentive is determined with the assistance of the Korn Ferry survey referred to above.
-The value of Mr. Yeager's target award is 100% of his annual base salary, while the other executives are generally set at 60-70% of their annual base salary.
+For 2018, the value of Mr. David P. Yeager's target award was 100% of his annual base salary, while the other executives were set at 70% of their annual base salary.
 This incentive is based solely on earnings per share ("EPS") for our Chief Executive Officer and our President.
-For our other executive officers, this incentive is based on a combination of EPS (70-80%) and on individual performance compared against certain pre-determined personal goals (20-30%).
+For our other executive officers, this incentive is based on a combination of EPS (70 - 80%) and on individual performance compared against certain pre-determined personal goals (20 - 30%).
 The personal goals vary by officer.
-For 2017, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
+For 2018, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
 For our other executives, the personal goals were generally tied to specific objectives within their area of responsibility.
 The personal goals are generally set at a level that is believed to be achievable with superior personal performance.